Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 The helper functions used to call Polygon API, validate tickers, create the metadata layout, create historic plots, summary tables, and range selectors can all be found: [`dash_app/helpers/portfolio_builder.py`](https://github.com/Stochastic1017/Portfolio-Builder-Simulator-Dashboard/blob/main/dash_app/helpers/portfolio_builder.py).

 The callbacks for user interactivity within the app can be found [`dash_app/callbacks/portfolio_builder.py`](https://github.com/Stochastic1017/Portfolio-Builder-Simulator-Dashboard/blob/main/dash_app/callbacks/portfolio_builder.py).

+### Portfolio Simulator

+This page allows users to:

+* Visualize historical performance of the confirmed portfolio:
+  * Line chart of price trends over multiple ranges (1M, 3M, 6M, 1Y, 2Y).
+  * Line chart of daily log-returns overlayed with 95% confidence intervals.
+  * Histogram of returns overlaid with a Gaussian distribution with estimated mean and variance.

+* Choose a future date (upto 1 year from the latest date) for forecasting.
+Longer time implies more uncertainty and more compute.

+* Choose number of ensembles to generate for forecasting (upto 100 ensembles).
+Larger ensemble implies more compute, but better estimates.

+* Choose information criterion upon which to grid-search and find appropriate ARIMA/GARCH models.

+* Choose confidence interval for quantiles which best represent variability (non-parametric) of log-returns and prices.

+* Choose forecasting model between ARIMA or GARCH.

+* Upon successful forecasting, a summary table is generated showing forecasts and confidence intervals for portfolio, as well as each ticker.

+The file for the dash html layout can be found [`dash_app/pages/portfolio_simulator.py`](https://github.com/Stochastic1017/Portfolio-Builder-Simulator-Dashboard/blob/main/dash_app/pages/portfolio_simulator.py).

+The helper functions used to call Polygon API, validate tickers, create the metadata layout, create historic plots, summary tables, and range selectors can all be found: [`dash_app/helpers/portfolio_simulator.py`](https://github.com/Stochastic1017/Portfolio-Builder-Simulator-Dashboard/blob/main/dash_app/helpers/portfolio_simulator.py).

+The callbacks for user interactivity within the app can be found [`dash_app/callbacks/portfolio_simulator.py`](https://github.com/Stochastic1017/Portfolio-Builder-Simulator-Dashboard/blob/main/dash_app/callbacks/portfolio_simulator.py).

 ## Mathematics Overview of the key concepts